Working Day and Night

-"Working Day and Night" is a song by American recording artist Michael Jackson.
+"Working Day and Night" is a song by the American recording artist Michael Jackson.
 It is the third track from his fifth studio album, Off the Wall (1979).
-The song was written and produced by Jackson.
+The song was written by Jackson and produced by Quincy Jones, with Jackson in the role of co-producer.
 Despite not being released as a single, Jackson performed the song live for his first two solo tours.
 It is also featured on the video game Michael Jackson: The Experience.
 The song has been sampled by several artists.
 It was remixed and released on the remix/soundtrack album, Immortal, in 2011.
 In 2014, producer Timbaland sampled percussion and breaths from the song in the duet version of "Love Never Felt So Good" (with Justin Timberlake); the duet was released as a single from Xscape.